Mel's Drive-In: In popular culture

 In 1972, the restaurant was selected as a feature location by George Lucas for his 1973 film American Graffiti.
 The Mel's used was located at 140 South Van Ness Avenue in San Francisco.
 It serves as the setting for the opening scene of the film as well as the backdrop for the opening credits, accompanied on the soundtrack by Bill Haley’s “Rock Around the Clock”.

 The prominent play given to the location has been credited with having saved the company from possibly going out of business.
 Signage and artwork from the Mel's chain are frequently used in marketing for the film.

 Universal Studios has built replica Mel's Drive-In restaurants, resembling the one featured in American Graffiti, at their theme parks in Hollywood, Orlando, Japan, Beijing, and Singapore.

 Prior to American Graffiti, Mel's was used as a location in the 1967 film Guess Who's Coming to Dinner.
 Spencer Tracy and Katharine Hepburn are out for a drive, and Tracy pulls into Mel's and orders Oregon boysenberry ice cream; he then has a minor traffic altercation with a black man.
 The Mel's was located in the Excelsior district of San Francisco.
 Hepburn and Tracy never actually visited the location.

 Mel's restaurants have since been featured in other media, such as Melrose Place (1996, Season 5, Episode 1), Doonesbury comics (December 18, 1989), and the book The American Drive-in by Mike Witzel.

-The address for the Mel's Drive-In location in West Hollywood is listed at the bottom of the signed headshots found in the VIP packages for the band Ghost's "A Pale Tour Named Death".